Avani10/Texas-Senate-Elections-Analysis/README.md

 1. Editted twitter scrapper in Python 3.6 with a sample comment scrapped from Bandersnatch [Black Mirror Fan]
 2. The graphs generated to compare scores of Beto & Ted have been aligned better for comparison.
-3. Topic modelling at the end has been done in two ways with LDA:<\n>
+3. Topic modelling at the end has been done in two ways with LDA:<\br>
-  A.	Bag of words with word-count using gensim & spacy<\n>
+  A.	Bag of words with word-count using gensim & spacy<\br>
   B.	TF-IDF using gensim